mzattera/v4j/README.md

 This is a Java library i created to experiment with the [Voynich manuscript](https://en.wikipedia.org/wiki/Voynich_manuscript).

-## Packages and Library Overview

-The idea of the library is to provide a "document" object; this is a structured or unstructured text writing one specific "alphabet".

 The folder ```eclipse``` contains an eclipse workspace.
 The (Maven) project ```lib``` holds the actual code for the Java library.
+The library content is described below.

+## Packages and Library Overview

+The idea of the library is to provide a "document" object; this is a (possibly) structured text written in one specific "alphabet".

+### ```io.github.mattera.v4j.text.alphabet```

+Each text processed by the library is written using a specific alphabet, that is a set of characters used to write the text.
+These characters are divided into several categories, that are relevant when processing a text.
+The Alphabet

+	*

 ### ```io.github.mattera.v4j.text```